About this listing

 For more athletic fun there are two bikes (a man’s and a woman’s) one lock and one helmet available.

-Both suites have been made private with the addition of two hallway doors that divide the two spaces.
+A back suite has been permanently rented and has been made private with the addition of two hallway doors that divide the two spaces.

 We must be notified of overnight guests who are not booked to stay at The Art House and extra charges may apply.